atrinh1996/Groot/README.md

 ## Tasks Completed
 - parser recognizes pos and neg ints. toplevel for now prints ints
 - parser recognizes char.
 Syntax: 'c'. toplevel prints strings of ints/chars.
 - Char can now print integers represented as chars: '1' and '?' and 'a' we  are unsure about escape characters
+- We have bools!
+We had to separately define them because it made sense

 ## Notes for Us